-Unused Vacation time: 5% for Represented groups and 8% for Police Lieutenants
+Unused Vacation time: 5% for Represented groups, 8% for Police Lieutenants, and 8.33% for Police Sergeants and Fire OSP

 Active Member Group Size.
 The number of active members was assumed to remain constant.
 This assumption is unchanged from previous valuations.